 After World War II, the South and some parts of the North enforced segregation with a civilian militia called the Ku Klux Klan.
 It was a quasi-religious/military-style organization self-tasked with extra-judicial punishments of Negroes who violated the unwritten codes of the South.

 If a black family bought a house in a white neighborhood, the militia would burn it down.
-Sometimes, so as not to smoke-damage nearby homes, the KKK would bomb the house; or if young white children lived nearby they might burn a cross in the front yard to frighten the occupants into leaving.
+Sometimes, so as not to smoke-damage nearby homes, the KKK bombed the house; or if white children lived close by, they might burn a cross in the front yard to scare occupants into leaving.

 Lynchings — common after the First World War — were, by the 1950s, less common.